o2r-project/o2r-project.github.io/README.md

 ### Images

-We use the kramdown parser engine and subsequently can use some advanced syntax (e.g. for named lists, image resizing, quotes, and more).
-See http://kramdown.gettalong.org/quickref.html.
+We use the kramdown parser engine and subsequently can use some [advanced syntax](http://kramdown.gettalong.org/quickref.html) (e.g. for named lists, image resizing, quotes, and more).

-*Note:* When the rendering engine changes, these changes are prone to break.
+*Note:* When the rendering engine is changed, these changes are prone to break.

 ### Excerpts